moby/buildkit/README.md

 ### Running containerized buildkit

-buildkit can also be used by running the `buildkitd` daemon inside a Docker container and accessing it remotely.
+BuildKit can also be used by running the `buildkitd` daemon inside a Docker container and accessing it remotely.
 The client tool `buildctl` is also available for Mac and Windows.

 To run daemon in a container: